-- Click on Start > Control Panel (make sure you are in Classic View).
-Double-click on the Network and Sharing Center icon.
-If you are using Windows Vista, click on Manage network connections along the left panel in the window.
-For Windows 7, click on Change adapter settings. - Right-click on the Local Area Connection which represents your D-Link wireless network adapter which will be connected to your network. - Highlight Internet Protocol Version 4 (TCP/IPv4) and click Properties. - Click Use the following IP address and enter an IP address that is on the same subnet as your network or LAN IP address on your router or network.
+- Press the Windows key and then type IP.
+Click Settings on the right side and then click View Network Connections. - Right-click on the adapter which represents your D-Link wireless network adapter. - Highlight Internet Protocol Version 4 (TCP /IPv4) and click Properties. - Click Use the following IP address and enter an IP address that is on the same subnet as your network or LAN IP address on your router or network.